 With the Snap to Node icon turned on, tap close to each of the four Point Features in the clockwise or counterclockwise direction.
 You don't need to tap on the first point again.
-Tap the Next Area button to close the area you have just
+Tap the Next Area button to close the area you have just formed.

-Tap the Add icon icon to turn it off if you need to zoom or pan the map.
+Tap the Add icon icon to turn it off if you need to zoom or pan the map, such as when trying to tap on the two closely spaced points in mytest.pmp.